money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 The Money On Chain's Smart Contract suite is in control of redeeming its tokens, including the BTC2X token.
 This means that the return of BTC2X is controlled programmatically by said suite. ​A user can "sell" their BTC2X back to the contract and have RBTC deposited are sent back to the user, alongside the refunded interests (waiting in inrateBag) for the remaining time until the settlement (not yet charged).

-In this tutorial the method (or function) that is of interest to us is `function redeemBProx(bytes32 bucket, uint256 bproxAmount, address vendorAccount) public`.
+In this tutorial the method (or function) that is of interest to us is `function redeemBProxVendors(bytes32 bucket, uint256 bproxAmount, address vendorAccount) public`.

+NOTE: there is a retrocompatibility function called `function redeemBProx(bytes32 bucket, uint256 bproxAmount)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
+In the future we are planning to deprecate this method.

 ### Parameters of the operation